Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 The inner cannula fits into the outer cannula, which is inserted along with the obturbator.

 A tracheostomy tube has an external tracheostomy plate that helps secure the tube in place.
-The tracheostomy straps are threaded through the holes in the tracheostomy plate to keep the tube in a constant position.
-The tracheostomy tube also has an internal cuff that, when inflated, helps keep the tube in a fixed position and prevents food, liquids, and secretions from entering the lungs.
+Tracheostomy straps are threaded through holes in the tracheostomy plate to ensure that the tube is in constant position.
+The tracheostomy tube also has an inner cuff that, when inflated, helps keep the tube in a fixed position and prevents food, fluids, and secretions from entering the lungs.

-Explain to the patient that all he needs to do to care for the tracheostomy tube is to wash his hands thoroughly.
-However, if care is provided by members of his family, they need to not only wash their hands, but also wear gloves.
+Explain to the patient that before starting to care for the tracheostomy tube, he only needs to thoroughly wash his hands.
+However, if care is provided by family members, they not only need to wash their hands, but also wear gloves.

 How to clean the inner cannula